Honda to close British car plant as Brexit looms

 For Honda, declining demand for diesel vehicles and tougher emissions regulations have also clouded its manufacturing prospects in Europe, which accounts for just 3 percent of its global sales.

-The company said in October 2017 it would stop making vehicles at its Sayama plant in Japan by 2022 as it grapples with a shrinking domestic market.
+The company said in October 2017 it would stop making vehicles at its Sayama plant in Japan by 2022 as it grapples with a shrinking domestic market, while it has a tiny share of less than 1 percent in Europe.

-Like many of its global rivals, Honda is trying to streamline its operations as it invests heavily in electric and self-driving cars.
+The outlook in Europe looks gloomy as sales in every major country fell in January, according to industry data, with a double-digit drop expected in Britain, Europe's second-biggest auto market, if there is a disorderly Brexit.

+U.S. automaker General Motors has already pulled out of the continent while Ford is conducting a major restructuring.

 Honda said this was not part of the decision-making process but its boss said it would benefit from the EU-Japan deal.